MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-sql-sentry.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="11/06/2015"
-   ms.author="maggies"/>
+   ms.date="02/08/2016"
+   ms.author="tpalmer"/>

-# SQL Sentry content pack for Power BI
+# SQL Sentry content pack for Power&nbsp;BI

-﻿Analyzing your performance data collected by SQL Sentry is easy with Power BI.
+Analyzing your performance data collected by SQL Sentry is easy with Power BI.
 Power BI retrieves your data, then builds a default dashboard and related reports based on that data.

-**Requirements:**
+Connect to the [SQL Sentry content pack](https://app.powerbi.com/groups/me/getdata/services/sql-sentry) for Power BI.

--   The SQL Sentry account you use for connecting to http://cloud.sqlsentry.com.
--   A Database ID you will monitor.
+Note: Access to a SQL Sentry account you use for connecting to http://cloud.sqlsentry.com and a Database ID you will monitor is required to connect.
 Instructions for where to find the Database ID are below.

-Connect to the [SQL Sentry content pack](https://app.powerbi.com/groups/me/getdata/services/sql-sentry) for Power BI.

-After you have created the connection, you can explore your data and customize the dashboard to meet your needs.
-Data is automatically refreshed every day.

 1. Select **Get Data** at the bottom of the left navigation pane.